Superbro525Alt/Tailwind/README.md

 ## Widgets
-`tailwind.widgets`
+`tailwindall.widgets`

 ### Button
-`tailwind.widgets.Button`
+`tailwindall.widgets.Button`

 `def __init__(self, window, style={}, properties={}, binds={}, **kwargs)`

-Takes in the arguments `window` which is a `tailwind.window.Window`, an object that contains the styles that will be applied to the object.
+Takes in the arguments `window` which is a `tailwindall.window.Window`, an object that contains the styles that will be applied to the object.
 The keys are the property and the values are the new value.
 Properties work the same and binds take in the event as the key and the function that is called as the value.
 If text is a property it will be set as the text in the button.

 Returns a button that can be rendered onto the screen using `window.add_widget(widget)`

 ### Label
-`tailwind.widgets.Label`
+`tailwindall.widgets.Label`

 `def __init__(self, window, style={}, properties={}, binds={}, **kwargs):`

-Takes in the arguments `window` which is a `tailwind.window.Window`, an object that contains the styles that will be applied to the object.
+Takes in the arguments `window` which is a `tailwindall.window.Window`, an object that contains the styles that will be applied to the object.
 The keys are the property and the values are the new value.
 Properties work the same and binds take in the event as the key and the function that is called as the value.
 If text is a property it will be set as the text in the label.

 Returns a label that can be rendered onto the screen using `window.add_widget(widget)`

 ### Entry
-`tailwind.widgets.Entry`
+`tailwindall.widgets.Entry`

 `def __init__(self, window, style={}, properties={}, binds={}, **kwargs):`

-Takes in the arguments `window` which is a `tailwind.window.Window`, an object that contains the styles that will be applied to the object.
+Takes in the arguments `window` which is a `tailwindall.window.Window`, an object that contains the styles that will be applied to the object.
 The keys are the property and the values are the new value.
 Properties work the same and binds take in the event as the key and the function that is called as the value.
 If text is a property it will be set as the text in the entry.

 Returns an entry that can be rendered onto the screen using `window.add_widget(widget)`

 ### Frame
-`tailwind.widgets.Frame`
+`tailwindall.widgets.Frame`

 `def __init__(self, window, style={}, properties={}, binds={}, **kwargs):`

-Takes in the arguments `window` which is a `tailwind.window.Window`, an object that contains the styles that will be applied to the object.
+Takes in the arguments `window` which is a `tailwindall.window.Window`, an object that contains the styles that will be applied to the object.
 The keys are the property and the values are the new value.
 Properties work the same and binds take in the event as the key and the function that is called as the value.

 Returns a frame that can be rendered onto the screen using `window.add_widget(widget)`

 ### Canvas
-`tailwind.widgets.Canvas`
+`tailwindall.widgets.Canvas`

 `def __init__(self, window, style={}, properties={}, binds={}, **kwargs):`

-Takes in the arguments `window` which is a `tailwind.window.Window`, an object that contains the styles that will be applied to the object.
+Takes in the arguments `window` which is a `tailwindall.window.Window`, an object that contains the styles that will be applied to the object.
 The keys are the property and the values are the new value.
 Properties work the same and binds take in the event as the key and the function that is called as the value.

 Returns a canvas that can be rendered onto the screen using `window.add_widget(widget)`

 ### Scrollbar
-`tailwind.widgets.Scrollbar`
+`tailwindall.widgets.Scrollbar`

 `def __init__(self, window, style={}, properties={}, binds={}, **kwargs):`

-Takes in the arguments `window` which is a `tailwind.window.Window`, an object that contains the styles that will be applied to the object.
+Takes in the arguments `window` which is a `tailwindall.window.Window`, an object that contains the styles that will be applied to the object.
 The keys are the property and the values are the new value.
 Properties work the same and binds take in the event as the key and the function that is called as the value.

 Returns a scrollbar that can be rendered onto the screen using `window.add_widget(widget)`

 ### Scrollview
-`tailwind.widgets.Scrollview`
+`tailwindall.widgets.Scrollview`

 `def __init__(self, window, style={}, properties={}, binds={}, **kwargs):`

-Takes in the arguments `window` which is a `tailwind.window.Window`, an object that contains the styles that will be applied to the object.
+Takes in the arguments `window` which is a `tailwindall.window.Window`, an object that contains the styles that will be applied to the object.
 The keys are the property and the values are the new value.
 Properties work the same and binds take in the event as the key and the function that is called as the value.

 Returns a scrollview that can be rendered onto the screen using `window.add_widget(widget)` '
 ### Image
-`tailwind.widgets.Image`
+`tailwindall.widgets.Image`

 `def __init__(self, window, image, style={}, properties={}, binds={}, **kwargs):`

-Takes in the arguments `window` which is a `tailwind.window.Window`, an object that contains the styles that will be applied to the object.
+Takes in the arguments `window` which is a `tailwindall.window.Window`, an object that contains the styles that will be applied to the object.
 The keys are the property and the values are the new value.
 Properties work the same and binds take in the event as the key and the function that is called as the value. `Image` is the path to the image to be rendered.

 Returns an image that can be rendered onto the screen using `window.add_widget(widget)`

 # Developer

 ## Widget
-`tailwind.widget.Widget`
+`tailwindall.widget.Widget`

 `def __init__(self, style, properties, binds, _ctk):`